Identification of Dyestuff From Unknown Dyed Samples

 The Colour was destroyed and did not

-Colour remains unchanged Absence of vat and sulfur Maybe reactive or naphthol dye
+Colour remains unchanged Absence of VAT and sulfur May be reactive or naphthol dyes

 dyestuffs restricted in Europe